nigeltart/Brexit-Venn/README.md

 # Brexit-Venn
-An animated Venn diagram to show the movement of the UK within Europe
+My first data visualisation - an animated Venn diagram to show the movement of the UK within Europe

+Designed in PowerPoint then recorded as a gif